gabrielarpino/myglm-2/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of myglm is to call bsa as an R package from Python.
+Use the example script in the R-code-glm-2024 folder to test the bsa code locaclly.

 ## Installation